Shreyanand/story_generator/README.md

 # Data Driven Interactive Story Generation

+How it works?

+This is an interactive story generating system that uses human authoring along with the system's expertise to generate intriguing short stories.
+The system generates the first sentence of the story following which it makes suggestions for the next sentence.
+You can choose from the suggestions you see in the list or you can eneter a sentence which then becomes the part of the narration.
+This procedure continues till we have a short 5 sentence story.

 * interface.ipynb is the main file for running the code
 * It can be run in any python notebook environment (colab or jupyter)
 * It requires skip-thought model that can be installed following instructions here: https://github.com/ryankiros/skip-thoughts